Facebook

 So, what qualifies as “quality CPR”?
 The common denominator is training, of course.
 But even among people who are trained in CPR, different behaviors impact the relative benefits of intervention and the chances that a victim will survive.

-• There is little to no benefit to providing more than 12 breaths per minute during CPR when the rescuer uses the recommended ratio of 30 compressions to two breaths.
+Providing more than 12 breaths per minute during CPR is little to no benefit when the rescuer uses the recommended ratio of 30 compressions to two breaths.
 There is evidence, however, that when compressions are too slow survival rates drop quickly (as much as 30% in-hospital).
 So, time spent providing extra breaths reduces the number of compressions and the chance of survival.

 Depth of compressions and releases: